HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 ### Geolocation-as-a-service

-Geolocations services provide GPS and other location data of the user (such as [IP address](https://developer.mozilla.org/en-US/docs/Glossary/IP_Address)) and can be used by trackers to provide more relevant content to the user among other things.
+Geolocation services provide GPS and other location data (such as [IP address](https://developer.mozilla.org/en-US/docs/Glossary/IP_Address)) of the user and can be used by trackers to provide more relevant content to the user among other things.
 Therefore, we analyze the use of "geolocation-as-a-service" technologies on websites, based on libraries detected through [Wappalyzer](./methodology#wappalyzer).

 {{ figure_markup(
   image="nb_websites_using_each_geolocation.png",